What's Open in Chicago for Kids Right Now

 - Shedd Aquarium

-Aquatic life from tropical fish to penguins can help you forget how cold Chicago's February is shaping up to be.
+Aquatic life from tropical fish to penguins charms kids of all ages.
 Timed tickets are available for purchase from 9am-6pm, and guests must wear masks and follow one-way directions through the galleries to prevent crowding

 - Art Institute of Chicago